Weekly EMEA Base Oil Price Report

 There could be an impending potential shortage of SN900, which has a noticeable price differential over SN500, and at the higher prices, some receivers and a number of buyers/blenders are unwilling to purchase at those levels.

-The Nigerian naira black market exchange rate is NGN 1,427 to the dollar, as of 12th January 2026.
+The black market exchange rate for the Nigerian naira was NGN 1,427 to the dollar Monday.

 Group I, CFR Apapa